geemus/learn_fog/0_introduction.markdown

 ### Next!

-We will dig into how to figuring out how a particular service works in `1_storage_documentation.html`.
+We will dig into how to figuring out how a particular service works in [Storage Documentation](1_storage_documentation.html).

 ## Extra Credit